This plant has a strong fragrance

 Allium sativum is more commonly known by the name Garlic.
 This species is an easy to grow member of the Amaryllidaceae family, producing a compact bulb of individual cloves which can be used for propagation.
-Needs minimal maintenance, keep the area where they are growing weed-free and well-watered.
+This plant needs minimal maintenance, keep the area where they are growing weed-free and well-watered.
 Garlic grows in a wide variety of soil conditions as long as it is well-drained, fertile and has a near-neutral pH.
 Plant out cloves in late summer to early autumn for the best results.
 Garlic grows in two ways, 'Hardneck' or 'Softneck'.
 Hardneck types produce an edible flower stem and cloves that do not store well but some produce pretty bulbs and cloves.
 Softneck types store for longer than Hardneck varieties and some produce 10-16 cloves per bulb.

 Garlic bulbs will be ready to harvest within 6 to 7 months when tops begin to yellow and fall over but harvest them before they dry out.
 Cure plants by hanging the bulbs in a cool dry place.